hwlee0103/vanillajs-momentum2021/README.md

    - Background Images; random
    - getting random image from img folder, and add it to html; use document.createElement() to create html using javascript
-   - add created html element by using document.body.appendChild(item)
+   - add created html element by using document.body.appendChild(item) ; append: add at last, prepend: add at first